When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Iconic brand GT have been a late entry in to the world of gravel e-bikes, but this brand new model looks to be fantastic value for money.
-In this GT eGrade Current review I’ll take a closer look at this new flat bar electric gravel bike.
+Iconic brand GT has been a late entry into the world of gravel e-bikes, but this brand new model looks to be fantastic value for money.
+In this GT eGrade Current review, I’ll take a closer look at this new flat-bar electric gravel bike.

-GT cycles have a long history in producing excellent mountain bikes and their trademark ‘triple triangle’ frame design is not only iconic, but also functional.
+GT Cycles have a long history of producing excellent mountain bikes and their trademark ‘triple triangle’ frame design is not only iconic but also functional.
 Designed to improve stiffness by reducing flex whilst increasing durability it’s a tried and tested formula.
-I’ve always been a big fan of the GT Grade range of gravel bikes, indeed GT are one of the pioneers in this field and were producing gravel-specific machines long before some of the other brands caught up.
+I’ve always been a big fan of the GT Grade range of gravel bikes, indeed GT is one of the pioneers in this field and was producing gravel-specific machines long before some of the other brands caught up.

 This latest addition to their range is also complemented by the GT eGrade AMP which is featured in my best electric gravel bikes article.
 Both bikes use the same frame and x35 ebikemotion electric assist system, but the eGrade Current offers a substantial saving when compared with its drop handlebar sibling.

 Gravel bikes are an evolution of the original ‘gravel grinder’ effectively an old steel frame rigid mountain bike from the 80s or 90s fitted with drop handlebars.
 It was inevitable that gravel bikes would come full circle and go flat bar.

 A lot of people may think “What’s the point?” surely if you want to ride off-road just go and buy a mountain bike – but there’s more to it than that.
 Modern mountain bike technology has made us forget the nostalgia of riding off-road back in the day.
 A time when bikes were much more unforgiving and a time when you had to choose your line wisely or pay the price!